-- giving the student reasonable notice of the rule involved; - the opportunity to be heard to tell his/her side of the story; and - the right to know the case against him/her.
+- giving the student reasonable notice of the rule involved; - the opportunity to be heard to tell his/her the student's side of the story; and - the right to know the case against him/her the student.

 Suspension Appeal Hearings will be conducted in accordance with the Statutory Powers Procedure Act (R.S.O.
 1990, c.
 S.22).
 The following is a guideline regarding the rules of procedure for a suspension appeal.